Administrative divisions of China

-The administrative divisions of China have consisted of several levels since ancient times, due to China's large population and geographical area.
-The constitution of China provides for three levels of government.
+The administrative divisions of China have consisted of several levels since 1412, due to mainland China's large population and geographical area.
+In the People's Republic of China, the constitution provides for three levels of government.
 However in practice, there are five levels of local government; the provincial (province, autonomous region, municipality, and special administrative region), prefecture, county, township, and village.

-Since the 17th century, provincial boundaries in China have remained largely static.
-Major changes since then have been the reorganisation of provinces in the northeast after the establishment of the People's Republic of China and the formation of autonomous regions, based on Soviet ethnic policies.
+Since the 17th century, provincial boundaries in mainland China have remained largely static.
+Major changes since then have been the reorganization of provinces in the northeast after the establishment of the People's Republic of China in 1949 and the formation of autonomous regions, based on Soviet ethnic policies.
 The provinces serve an important cultural role in China, as people tend to identify with their native province.

 Levels

 The Constitution of the People's Republic of China provides for three levels: the provincial, the county level, and the township level.
 However, in practice, there are four levels of government: the provincial, the prefectural level, the county level, and the township level.
-Rural villages and urban communities are sometimes considered as the fifth level, however they are by constitution “basic level autonomies” and there is no government on this level.
-As of 2017, China administers 33 provincial-level regions, 334 prefecture-level divisions, 2,862 county-level divisions, 41,034 township-level administrations, and 704,382 basic level autonomies.
+Rural villages and urban communities are sometimes considered as the fifth level, however they are defined by the constitution as "basic level autonomies" and there is no government on this level.
+As of 2017, China administers 33 provincial-level regions, 334 prefecture-level divisions, 2,862 county-level divisions, 41,034 township-level administrations, and 704,382 basic-level autonomies.

 Each of the levels (except "special administrative regions") corresponds to a level in the Civil Service of the People's Republic of China.